 2. Screw the DiTi cone (C) to the assembled cylinder.
+Please make sure that the black O-ring is not visible as shown in the very below picture.

-3. Screw the tip ejector tube (D) to the assembled cylinder.
+3. Insert the tip ejector tube (D) with the non-notch side to the assembled cylinder as shown below.